City of Onkaparinga: Governance

+Results of the 2022 South Australian local elections in Onkaparinga:

 The council meets at the chambers in Noarlunga Centre on Hannah Road once a month on a Tuesday at 6.30pm.

 The City of Onkaparinga has 13 elected members (including the mayor).
 The city is divided into six electoral wards, with two councillors representing each.
 The mayor is elected at large by all electors.

 The current council was elected in 2022 for a four-year term.